kmayerb/laminar/README.md

 ### Using laminar
 laminar currently consists of two functions that are designed to work with different data configurations, `laminar.iter_flow` and `laminar.list_flow`.

 `laminar.iter_flow` is designed to work with a single iterable, such as a pandas DataFrame or a list.
 When you pass an iterable to `laminar.iter_flow`, it will automatically break your data up into chunks based on how many cores your machine has.
 It then queues up each chunk to be given to a core, which performs the work, then passes the data back, where it is recombined to give one result.
 For example, a list of 1,000,000 integers is broken into chunks of length 250,000 on a machine with four cores.
-Each chunk is summed (as an example) by a core, and the results from each core are returned in a list of length N = # cores.
+Each chunk is summed (as an example) by a core, and the results from each core are returned in a dict of size N = # cores.
 You are then able to combine the results in whatever way fits the computation that you need.
-For example, if the function passed to `laminar.iter_flow` computes the sum, then the results list should be summed to produce a total for the entire iterable.
+For example, if the function passed to `laminar.iter_flow` computes the sum, then the values in the results dict should be summed to produce a total for the entire iterable.

 ### Examples
 To illustrate how one would use laminar in their workflow, we'll use some premade functions and data structures located in `laminar_examples`.